kanishkatks/wine-price-prediction-NLP/readme.md

 ## Goal

-The primary goal is to build a model that leverages both text patterns in wine reviews and numerical data (like points awarded) to predict the wine's price more accurately than using text alone.
+The primary goal is to build a model that leverages both text patterns in wine reviews and numerical data (like points awarded) and categorical features (like region) to predict the wine's price more accurately than using text alone.

 ## Dataset